mavstronaut/angular/tools/compiler_cli/README.md

 so set `genDir` to the same location as your files (typicially the same as `rootDir`).
 Add `**/*.ngfactory.ts` to your `.gitignore` or other mechanism for your version control system.

-TypeScript 1.9 and above, you can add a generated folder into your application, such as `codegen`.
+In TypeScript 1.9 and above, you can add a generated folder into your application, such as `codegen`.
 Using the `rootDirs` option, you can allow relative imports like `import {} from './foo.ngfactory'` even though the `src` and `codegen` trees are distinct.
 Add `**/codegen` to your `.gitignore` or similar.